 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

 Taichung may be the second biggest city in Taiwan but it has got nothing on Taipei, in my opinion.
 There are a few popular Taichung attractions but I will warn you now that these popular places to visit in Taichung are pretty spread out and getting around Taichung is not easy as there is no metro system so you need to rely on walking, uber, taxi’s or buses, and I couldn’t quite get my head around how to catch a bus in Taichung.

 That said, a stop in Taichung works well if you’re travelling around Taiwan on a loop or travelling between Taipei and Kaohsiung, plus there are 2 popular day trips from Taichung that are worth visiting the city for.
 Essentially, it’s a good base and stopover city in Taiwan.

-I personally recommend spending one day in Taichung maximum, and I’ll help you out on what to do in Taichung in this Taichung Itinerary and Taichung Travel Guide.
+I personally recommend spending one day in Taichung city, and I’ll help you out on what to do in Taichung in this Taichung Itinerary and Taichung Travel Guide.
 Then, give yourself another one or two days in Taichung to visit places near Taichung and do the Taichung day trips!

 TRAVEL INSURANCE FOR TAIWAN

 First up, have you got travel insurance for Taiwan yet?
 I am covered with World Nomad’s who I really recommend!
 They are designed by travellers, for travellers with excellent customer service and a range of cover options.